Summary

 20 Minute(s)

-To begin, show students the “Blackout Poet” YouTube video, an interview with Austin Kleon.
+Display slide 5 and show students the “Blackout Poet” YouTube video, an interview with Austin Kleon.
 Because many students might be unfamiliar with Blackout Poetry, this video will provide some helpful background information.

 As students watch, ask them to think about their own personal feelings and conceptions about writing; students should also consider a specific time they struggled with writing.

-Kleon's solution to his writing dilemma was to create blackout poetry out of newspaper articles.
+Explain to students that Kleon's solution to his writing dilemma was to create blackout poetry out of newspaper articles.
 Students will be doing just that for this lesson.

 Explore